AnDumu/Killing-Floor-INI-Loader/README.md

 Expiraton=2022/03/14
 ```

-The **RetrieveFields** are the fields that it's gonna return when processing.
+The **RetrieveFields** is the fields that it's gonna return when processing.

 And it can be called like:<br/>
 **Total** to get the amount of items in the ini file.<br/>